 Another survey by Yext suggests that 53% of patients would be interested in booking an appointment via a voice device if it were available today.
 However, that future is already here!

 At this year’s Google I/O conference, CEO Sundar Pichai unveiled a brand-new voice assistant technology, Google Duplex, which promises to add more functionality to the currently transactional use of voice search.

 What this means is that very soon patients won’t just be scheduling appointments via smart voice devices, but they would also be managing their health by requesting reminders to take prescriptions, and also hear answers to quick questions like what kind of insurance a doctor accepts, what is the working hours of the nearest healthcare practice, etc.

-How does all of this work and how can healthcare practices gain leverage from voice searches?
+How does all of this work and how can healthcare practices can gain leverage from integrating voice search in their healthcare marketing campaign?
 Keep reading to learn more.

 Understanding the ‘User Intent’ Behind Voice Search by Patients

 Voice searches mostly consist of question phrases, so the optimization of user intent is required.